Why Sheffield, and why a rose

 A volunteer does not need to memorise the chronology.
 Recognising the rough eras helps when sorting older pieces.

-If a piece carries a crown alongside a fineness number and an English date letter, it is almost certainly Sheffield-assayed (Edinburgh uses a castle, not a crown; the Dublin office, which is not a UK office, uses a harp).
+If a piece carries a crown alongside a silver fineness number and an English date letter, it is almost certainly Sheffield-assayed (Edinburgh uses a castle, not a crown; the Dublin office, which is not a UK office, uses a harp).
 A rose on UK gold is Sheffield.
-A rose on UK silver from 1999 onwards is also Sheffield.
+A rose on UK silver from 1975 onwards is also Sheffield.

 Sheffield flatware in donation piles